zchee/golang-wiki/Modules.md

 1. if you have usage examples where the examples themselves have a complex set of dependencies (e.g., perhaps you have a small package but include an example of using your package with kubernetes).
 In that case, it can make sense for your repository to have an `examples` or `_examples` directory with its own `go.mod`, such as shown [here](https://godoc.org/github.com/loov/hrtime).

 2. if you have a repository with a complex set of dependencies, but you have a client API with a smaller set of dependencies.
 In some cases, it might make sense to have an `api` or `clientapi` or similar directory with its own `go.mod`, or to separate out that `clientapi` into its own repository.
 However, it is still more work, and might not be useful based on your particular dependency graph.

-### Can a module depend on a different version of itself?

-A module can depend on a different major version of itself: by-and-large, this is comparable to depending on a different module.
-This can be useful for different reasons, including to allow a major version of a module to be implemented as a shim around a different major version.

-In addition, a module can depend on a different major version of itself in a cycle, just as two completely different modules can depend on each other in a cycle.

-However, it continues to be a constraint that two _packages_ may not depend on each other in a cycle.

 ### Is it possible to add a module to a multi-module repository?